Close

 As well as the structure itself, companies must look toward the building process.
 Firms must act immediately to decarbonise energy use on construction sites, where diesel power is still the dominant power source.
 Some major contractors are trialling hybrid generators but the technology is still small scale, which means R&D has to be ramped up.

 Additionally, there is a huge scope for materials producers and contractors to utilise technology to tackle construction’s huge waste stream.
 Major firms such as AIUK and Hanson are already doing this, focusing on re-purposing raw materials.
-There isn’t just an environmental incentive but a business one.
-In Ayming’s recent report into the state of global innovation, we found that the most popular answer for why businesses are undertaking sustainable innovation projects is because it will improve business performance.
+Moreover, in Ayming’s recent report into the state of global innovation, we found that the most popular answer for why businesses are undertaking sustainable innovation projects is because it will improve business performance.

 Covid-19 might help achieve the net-zero goal for construction